G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ## IColumnWriterVisitor<TReturn>

-The `IColumnWriterVisitor<TReturn>` interface provides lower-level access to physical column writers.
+The @ParquetSharp.IColumnWriterVisitor`1 interface provides lower-level access to physical column writers.
 Use this when you need to work with physical types, definition levels, repetition levels, or encodings.

 ### Example: Physical type inspector